Geology Hike and Camp: South Rim

 Cancellation Policy

 Please notify our office as soon as possible should you need to cancel your registration.
-If you cancel or leave a trip for any reason:
+If you cancel or leave a trip early for any reason:

-• 59 - 45 days prior start date: 50% refund will be issued
+- 59-45 Days prior to the trip start date: 50% refund will be issued.

-GCCFI is not responsible for: air tickets, visa fees if applicable, gear, medical expenses, clothing, and any expenses occurred while preparing for this trip.
+Grand Canyon Conservancy Field Institute is not responsible for: flight tickets, visa fees if applicable, gear, medical expenses, clothing, and any expenses occurred while preparing for this trip.

-We HIGHLY encourage the purchase of trip insurance to help offset any costs incurred if cancellation occurs
+We highly recommend the purchase of trip insurance to help offset any cost incurred if cancellation occurs.

 Testimonials